 Your shares determine your percentage of ownership

-The ownership of a limited by shares company is divided into shares.
-Each share represents a portion (i.e., a percentage) of the company.
+The ownership of a company limited by shares is divided into shares.
+Each share represents a portion (i.e. a percentage) of the company.
 Therefore, when you own a share, you own a percentage of the company.

 Example 1: